 What accounts do self-employed businesses need to keep?

-First up in this exciting guide to accounting software, we need to stress why this is important.
-So, let’s start with the records that self-employed businesses like yours need to (and should be!) keeping.
+Let’s start with the records that self-employed businesses like yours need to (and should be!) keeping.

 First of all, not every report is going to be looked at.
 But you need to keep a hold of them to accurately calculate your profits or loss for all tax returns and paperwork you’ll be completing.